 A functional diagram of a large system is shown below to help you visualize how it works.

-CTR2 was born from the pandemic, and unfortunately it also died because of it.
+While CTR2 was born from the pandemic, it also was discontinued because of it.
 ARRL published two articles on it in the Sept/Oct 2021 and Jan/Feb 2022 issues of QEX magazine.
 By the time the second article came out in Dec.
 2021 the global supply chain was in chaos and parts to build it were getting increasingly hard to find.
 I finally decided that it was better to focus on a simpler radio control system and CT2-Mini was born.

 CTR2-Mini borrows heavily on the design and software I developed for CTR2, but the hardware is much simpler and cheaper to build.
 It also uses a Wio Terminal as the user interface.
 The Wio Terminal is a self-contained development platform from Seeed Studios that integrates a color display with a micro controller.
 This minimizes the external components required to build the interface and greatly reduces the cost.

-The CTR2-Mini Overview section of this blog contains all the information you’ll need to create and deploy CTR2-Mini.
+The CTR2-Mini Overview section of this blog contains all the information you’ll need to create and deploy CTR2-Mini and you can read the May 2023 QST review of the Mini here.

 You should understand that the firmware is (and probably always will be) in development.
-This is not a commercial endeavor.
-I do this because I love to design and develop new ideas and share them with others.
+I do this as a hobby because I love to design and develop new ideas and share them with others.
+I have recently placed the CTR2 hardware and software assets into a limited liability corporation in Idaho named Lynovation, LLC.
+The main goal here is to provide personal liability protection.

 The lawyers say I have to add this…